 The last several years taught buyers to worry about resin availability, roving consistency, finish quality, and tooling lead time.
 That concern remains.
 The more technically demanding the profile becomes, the more the customer wants proof that the supplier can hold process discipline at production scale rather than only in prototype conditions.

-At F1 Composite, we see the strongest opportunities where project teams stop asking whether pultrusion is interesting and start asking whether the supplier can make it low-risk.
-That is the real commercial filter in 2026.
+At F1 Composite, the projects that move fastest are the ones where the buyer has stopped asking whether pultrusion is interesting and started asking whether we can make it low-risk.
+That is the commercial filter in 2026.